Innovation Ecosystem: Everything You Need To Know About It

 The Oxford Learned dictionary defines “ecosystem” as a community of living organisms and its environment functioning as an ecological unit.

-An “innovation ecosystem” is the term involving the various players, stakeholders, and community members that create innovation innovation.
+An “innovation ecosystem” is the term involving the various players, stakeholders, and community members that create innovation.
 It includes lean startups, venture capitalists, corporations, governments, entrepreneurs, private investors, and mentors.
 Each plays a key role in value creation in the larger ecosystem by transforming new ideas into reality.

 Just like in a typical ecosystem where living organisms support each other to survive, layers in the innovation ecosystem help each other achieve their overall goals.
 These collaborations occur at different levels, including cross-promotion and sharing of resources.